 Minimally Invasive Surgery

-Minimally invasive surgery is true to its name, seeking to minimize tissue damage and recovery times as much as possible.
-The term “minimally invasive” is used a lot in orthopaedics today, with some perceiving it to be more effective than traditional surgery.
-Dr. Scott sees it as minimally traumatic as opposed to minimally invasive: like building a model ship in an empty bottle – it can be done but it doesn’t leave you a lot of room to work in its small opening.
-If the complications of working through the small opening weren’t a factor, you would have a lot more flexibility and freedom to build the best ship possible.
+True to its name, minimally invasive surgery seeks to minimize tissue damage and recovery times as much as possible.
+The term “minimally invasive” is used frequently in orthopaedics today, with some perceiving it to be more effective than traditional surgery.
+Taking a more balanced stance, however, Dr. Scott sees the ideal surgery as minimally traumatic rather than minimally invasive.
+Like building a model ship in an empty bottle, a procedure that focuses exclusively on minimal invasion (that is, the prioritization of a small incision) can be done.
+However, it doesn’t offer the surgeon much room to work.
+Without the complications of the small opening, the surgeon would gain more flexibility and freedom to build the best joint possible.

-Dr. Scott’s precise approach to the surgery focuses on minimizing the damage to – and taking the best care of – the soft tissue within your joint.
+Dr. Scott’s approach to the surgery focuses on minimizing the damage to—and taking the best care of—the soft tissue within your joint.
 His minimally traumatic method is efficient, precise, and tailored to your body.
-This efficiency translates to shorter surgery time for patients, quicker recovery and the lowest possible complication rate.
-This kind of surgery isn’t about the size of your scar, but about the quality of the care you receive, the rapid healing you will experience, and the longevity of your successful surgery.
+Moreover, this efficiency translates to shorter surgery time for patients, quicker recovery and the lowest possible complication rate.
+This surgical focus isn’t on the size of your scar, but on the quality of the care you receive, the rapid healing you will experience, and the longevity of your successful surgery.
 Dr. Scott was one of the first surgeons in the Pacific Northwest to perform less-invasive, minimally traumatic hip and knee replacement.
 He has the experience required to provide patients the best possible care in the least traumatic way.

 A recent innovation in hip implants is the concept of modular design.
-Because everyone’s body is different, it is often necessary to customize the implant design to each situation.
-With modular implants, orthopaedic surgeons have the flexibility to select from multiple sizes of heads, necks, and stems while remaining confident that the different sizes will fit and work well together.
-This benefits patients greatly as it allows physicians to better match the implant to the patient’s natural body and movement.
-Dr. Scott has been utilizing modular hips for years to provide his patients better outcomes.
+Because everyone’s body is different, it is often necessary to customize the implant design to individual anatomy.
+With modular implants, therefore, orthopaedic surgeons have the flexibility to select from a range of head, neck, and stem sizes, while remaining confident that the different components will operate together optimally.
+This benefits patients by allowing physicians to better match the implant to the patient’s natural body and movement.
+Dr. Scott has utilized modular hips for years to provide his patients better outcomes.

 Biologic Reconstruction Alternatives – Surgical Dislocation and Debridement for FAI

-Femoroacetabular Impingement (FAI) is a relatively newer diagnosis that describes a condition that is a precursor to hip arthritis.
-Dr. Scott is performing surgical procedures that treat this condition without requiring the implantation of prosthetic parts.
-This is expected to postpone or eliminate the need for hip replacement in the future for select patients with this condition.
+Femoroacetabular Impingement (FAI) is a relatively newer diagnosis that describes a precursor condition to hip arthritis.
+Dr. Scott offers and performs procedures that treat this condition without requiring the implantation of prosthetic parts.
+These alternatives are expected to postpone or eliminate the need for future hip replacement for select patients with this condition.

 Total Hip Resurfacing

-Hip resurfacing is a newer surgical procedure.
-It is a variation of hip replacement that may offer some advantages to the younger patient.
-Dr. Scott performed the first hip resurfacing procedure in the Inland Northwest.
-Dr. Scott has found that there is a lot of misleading information about hip resurfacing on the Internet.
-Several brands have been approved for sale in the U.S. more recently, and there has been some advertising.
-Hip resurfacing is an excellent procedure for a small subset of patients with hip arthritis.
-Dr. Scott and his team at Spokane Joint Replacement Center are the best prepared to discuss the pros and cons of hip resurfacing with you.
+Hip resurfacing is a newer surgical variation of hip replacement that may offer advantages to the younger patient.
+Much misleading information about hip resurfacing exists on the Internet, but several brands have been recently approved for sale and advertised in the U.S. Dr. Scott performed the first hip resurfacing procedure in the Inland Northwest.
+Hip resurfacing can be an excellent choice for a small subset of patients with hip arthritis.
+The team at Orthopaedic Specialty Clinic has the expertise and preparation needed to discuss the pros and cons of hip resurfacing with you.

 What Are the Most Common Hip Problems?

-Hip pain is a common problem, and it can be confusing because there are many causes.
+Hip pain is a common problem, which can be confusing due to its many possible causes.

 Osteoarthritis is the most common type of hip arthritis.
-Also called wear-and-tear arthritis or degenerative joint disease, osteoarthritis is characterized by progressive wearing away of the cartilage of the joint.
+Also called wear-and-tear arthritis or degenerative joint disease, osteoarthritis is characterized by progressive wearing away of cartilage in the joint.

-Symptoms tend to progress as the condition worsens, however, patients often have good months and bad months or symptom changes with weather changes.
+Symptoms tend to progress as the condition worsens.
+However, patients can often experience good months and bad months or symptom changes corresponding to weather states.